Catalan independence leaders targeted by spyware, rights group says

 The European Union's data protection watchdog has called for a ban on Pegasus over allegations it has been abused by client governments to spy on rights activists, journalists and politicians.

-Last week Reuters reported that several senior EU officials had been targeted by the software, which allows users to access photos, videos and other private information stored on a targeted device.
+Last week Reuters reported that several senior EU officials had been targeted by the software.
+NSO said in a statement that it was not responsible for the hacking attempts, saying the targeting described by Reuters "could not have happened with NSO's tools".

-NSO, which markets the software as a law-enforcement tool, did not immediately respond to a request for comment.

-(Reporting by Nathan Allen, Emma Pinedo and Joan Faus; Editing by Nick Macfie)
+(Reporting by Nathan Allen, Emma Pinedo and Joan Faus; Editing by Nick Macfie and Alison Williams)

 ((n.allen@thomsonreuters.com; +34 617 792 131;))